Tsie23/AWS-re-Start-Journey/Labs/SecurityLabs/lab-dataProtection.md

 ### Step 4: Grant Key Administrative Rights

 On the next screen, you need to decide who can manage or administrate this key.
 In the **Key administrators** section, find and select the checkbox for **voclabs**.
 This grants the necessary administrative control.
-When that's done, select **Next**.
+When that's done, select *Next*.

 ### Step 5: Grant Key Usage Permissions

 Next, you'll specify who can *use* the key to actually encrypt and decrypt files.
-In the **This account** section, make sure you find and select the checkbox for **voclabs** again.
+In the *This account* section, make sure you find and select the checkbox for **voclabs** again.
 This gives the necessary usage permissions.
-Once selected, choose **Next**.
+Once selected, choose *Next*.

 ### Step 6: Finish the Key Creation and Copy the Key ARN

 Take a moment to look over the settings on the final review page.
-If everything looks correct, click **Finish**.
-Immediately after the key is created, click the link for **MyKMSKey**.
-You will see a long, unique code for your key called the **ARN (Amazon Resource Name)**. **Copy this entire ARN value and paste it into a simple text editor.** You'll need this specific code later on.
+If everything looks correct, click *Finish*.
+Immediately after the key is created, click the link for *MyKMSKey*.
+You will see a long, unique code for your key called the *ARN (Amazon Resource Name)*. **Copy this entire ARN value and paste it into a simple text editor.** You'll need this specific code later on.

 ## Task 2: Set Up the File Server

-Before you can use your new key to scramble and protect files, you need to prepare the computer that will be doing the work—the **File Server EC2 instance**.
+Before you can use your new key to scramble and protect files, you need to prepare the computer that will be doing the work, i.e.: *File Server EC2 instance*.

 ### Step 7: Connect to the File Server

-In your console's search bar, type **EC2** and select the EC2 service.
-Look for the list of running instances and click the checkbox next to the **File Server** instance.
-With the server selected, click the **Connect** button at the top.
-Choose the **Session Manager** tab on the connection screen, and then click **Connect** again to open a terminal window to the server.
+In your console's search bar, type *EC2* and select the EC2 service.
+Look for the list of running instances and click the checkbox next to the *File Server* instance.
+With the server selected, click the *Connect* button at the top.
+Choose the *Session Manager* tab on the connection screen, and then click *Connect* again to open a terminal window to the server.

 ### Step 8: Create a Temporary Credentials File

 Once you have the terminal open, you'll need to run two quick commands.
-First, run `cd ~` to make sure you are in the main (home) directory.
-Second, run `aws configure`.
-When prompted, temporarily enter **1** for both the **AWS Access Key ID** and **AWS Secret Access Key**, and then press Enter after each.
-For the **Default region name**, copy and paste the correct region from the Vocareum AWS Details page.
-Just press Enter for the **Default output format**.
+- First, run `cd ~` to make sure you are in the main (home) directory.
+- Second, run `aws configure`.
+When prompted, temporarily enter **1** for both the *AWS Access Key ID* and *AWS Secret Access Key*, and then press Enter after each.
+For the *Default region name*, copy and paste the correct region from the Vocareum AWS Details page.
+Just press Enter for the *Default output format*.
 This creates a temporary configuration file that you'll update next.

 ### Step 9: Get the Real AWS Credentials

-Now, switch back to the main Vocareum console page and click the **AWS Details** button.
-Next to the **AWS CLI** section, click **Show**.
+Now, switch back to the main Vocareum console page and click the *AWS Details* button.
+Next to the *AWS CLI* section, click *Show*.
 You will see a block of code starting with `[default]`. **Copy this entire code block and paste it into the text editor** where you saved your key's ARN.

 ### Step 10: Update the Server Credentials File

 Return to your File Server terminal.
-You need to open the temporary credentials file you just created by running the command: `vi ~/.aws/credentials`.
-Inside the file, type the characters **dd** repeatedly to delete all the temporary contents.
+You need to open the temporary credentials file you just created by running the command: *vi ~/.aws/credentials*.
+Inside the file, type the characters *dd* repeatedly to delete all the temporary contents.
 Now, **paste the real code block** you copied from Vocareum into this file.
-When the new content is in, press the **Escape** key, type `:wq`, and then press **Enter**.
+When the new content is in, press the *Escape* key, type `:wq`, and then press *Enter*.
 This command saves the new file contents and closes the editor.
-You can confirm the update by running `cat ~/.aws/credentials`.
+You can confirm the update by running *cat ~/.aws/credentials*.

 ### Step 11: Install the Encryption Tool

 The last step to prepare the server is to install the special command-line tool that handles the encryption.
 Run the following two commands, one after the other, in the terminal:

-  * `pip3 install aws-encryption-sdk-cli`
+  * pip3 install aws-encryption-sdk-cli
-  * `export PATH=$PATH:/home/ssm-user/.local/bin`
+  * export PATH=$PATH:/home/ssm-user/.local/bin

 This installs the necessary tool and sets up your terminal so you can easily run the encryption and decryption commands.